A tribute to Ruud van Nistelrooy and the playground art of goalhanging

-Ruud van Nistelrooy was often labelled a one-trick pony at Manchester United, but to write off his goal poaching as simple would be to misunderstand his brilliance.
+Ruud van Nistelrooy was often called a one-trick pony during his time at Manchester United, but to write off his goal poaching as simple would be to misunderstand his brilliance.

 Goalhangers.
 You’ll find one in every game of Wembley knockouts, standing as close as they can to goal, waiting for a loose ball they can scuff or toe-poke past the goalkeeper to advance to the next round.